mrreyes512/Find-Your-Why/README.md

 ## Literature Overview

 Simon Sinek is a business author and motivational speaker.
-He has given lectures at The UN Global Compact Leaders Summit, and multiple [TED Talks](https://www.ted.com/talks?sort=newest&q=simon+sinek). _Find Your Why_ is a follow up to his book [Start With Why](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447/ref=sr_1_3?ie=UTF8&qid=1547786185&sr=8-3&keywords=find+your+why) where Simon illustrates **The Golden Circle**.
+He has given lectures at The UN Global Compact Leaders Summit, and multiple [TED Talks](https://www.ted.com/talks?sort=newest&q=simon+sinek).
+'Find Your Why' is a follow up to his book '[Start With Why](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447/ref=sr_1_3?ie=UTF8&qid=1547786185&sr=8-3&keywords=find+your+why)' where Simon illustrates **The Golden Circle**.

 ![The Golden Circle](www/the_golden_circle_full.png)